The best way to tell your customers about exciting discounts, promos, new products: email.

 Plus, it’s clear right away that they sell home goods.
 Because remember, your subscribers might not remember your brand.
 Which is why sending regular emails is such an important part of building that relationship.
 You want them to know exactly who you are and what you sell.

 Are you drooling too?
-Even though this email is for a specific product (sweet maple waffle mix), this banner could easily be customized for other emails and offers.
+Even though this email is for a specific product (sweet maple waffle mix), this email banner design could easily be customized for other emails and offers.
 Swap out the photo and the bold text and the top and BOOM you’re done.

 The photo immediately makes you want to learn more, it’s really clear what the product is, and their logo is there, too.
 When you click on the image, it also brings you directly to the sweet maple waffle mix so there’s no confusion or jumping around once you’re there.